Ascent of Kilimanjaro by the Lemosho route

 3 to 4 hours of walking.

-You leave the forest now, the trail climbs regularly with wide viewpoints to reach the edge of the Shira plateau.
-A full day of trekking with a slow and steady pace to Shira Camp.
+You now leave the forest, and the trail climbs regularly with large viewpoints to reach the edge of the Shira plateau.
+This is a full day of trekking with a slow and steady pace to Shira camp.

 6 to 7 hours of walking.